sylabs/singularity-cri-userdocs/docs/scheduler.rst

 	  kubectl apply -f deploy/extender.yaml

-This will make arch-scheduler run on the same node where default Kubernetes scheduler is.
+This will make arch-scheduler run on the same node where default Kubernetes scheduler is located.
 Location of arch-scheduler is important since later Kubernetes scheduler will query it on localhost.

 Modify Kubernetes scheduler config